sonbachmi/moviefriends/README.md

 ## User Authentication

-Using Next Auth with custom credentials provider
+- Using Next Auth with custom credentials provider

-Registration UI present but no persistence layer, so use fixed credentials for testing as above.
+- Registration UI submits to backend via Server Action.
+- User data is persisted to JSON flat-file to remove dependency on external database services.

 ## Routing